This friendly civil commercial set takes on big group actions, plus meaty product liability, health and safety, and consumer law work.

 "I’d like to point out that our social calendar is not exclusively music-centric.”

-Henderson accepts applications from those with Firsts, 2:1s and "even possibly 2:2s" if you've had some impressive experience.
-Remember that the quality of applicants is exceptionally high (most have LLMs, BCLs or PhDs).
-Many successful applicants have had previous career experience.
+The quality of pupillage applicants here is exceptionally high (most have LLMs, BCLs or PhDs) and many successful applicants have had previous career experience.
 For example, the 2015/16 pupil was previously a professional singer, while the baby junior we interviewed had been a university tutor before pupillage.
 “They can hit the road running," says John White.
 And if have you come straight from uni, says White, "it's not just a good degree that's going to get you pupillage here, it's what you did in your gap year.”
 Oh, and it's worth mentioning that the five most junior tenants with the set at the time of research went to five different unis: Oxford, Bristol, Cambridge, Newcastle and Edinburgh.

-Henderson should draw your eye for its fascinating group action work and rigorous assessment and training of pupils.
+Henderson should draw your eye for its fascinating group action work and the fact it has the second-highest pupillage award at the Bar.
 It certainly gets top marks from us.

 2 Harcourt Buildings (Ground Floor),